Modeling the diffusion-erosion crossover dynamics in drug release: Introduction

-Drug delivery systems based on polymeric materials can control the release rates by diffusion, erosion and swelling and the prevalence of one of these processes depends on the interactions between polymer and the environmental fluid (water or biological fluid), in the sense that the polymeric device may have its physical structure unchanged during the release process or may be subject to a process of swelling or erosion.
+Drug delivery systems based on polymeric materials can control the release rates by diffusion, erosion, and swelling and the prevalence of one of these processes depends on the interactions between polymer and the environmental fluid (water or biological fluid), in the sense that the polymeric device may have its physical structure unchanged during the release process or may be subject to a process of swelling or erosion.
 When the physical structure of the device remains unchanged, the release is basically controlled by simple diffusion and while erosion (or chemical reactions) of the polymer is taking place release rates can be controlled by the interaction between polymer and fluid molecules.
-For the case in which the release is controlled by the ability of the polymer to swell, that is, when a fluid penetrates the polymer it promotes a volume variation in the polymeric matrix, thus generating a strain induced breaking~\cite{Oliveira2000,Maroja01,Dias05,Engelsberg13, Barros19}.
-In this latter case drug release is controlled by the polymer chain relaxation rate.
+For the case in which the release is controlled by the ability of the polymer to swell, that is, when a fluid penetrates the polymer, it promotes a volume variation in the polymeric matrix, thus generating a strain induced breaking~\cite{Oliveira2000,Maroja01,Dias05,Engelsberg13, Barros19}.
+In this latter case drug release is controlled by the polymer chain relaxation rate (polymer swelling).
 In addition, release rates can be controlled by a combination of more than one mechanism and the predominance of one or other depends essentially on the characteristics of the polymer, fluid and physicochemical properties of the drug~\cite{langer1990,fan1989:book}.
-Other properties, such as microparticle size and device geometry, can also play an important role in this process~\cite{kamaly2016, talebian2018, xu2017, siepmann2011:book, siepmann2004, klose2008,siepmann2001a, fredenberg2011}.
+Many other physical and chemical factors can also play an important role in this process, for example, microparticle size, device geometry and drug dissolution (change of phase), among others~\cite{kamaly2016, talebian2018, xu2017, siepmann2011:book, siepmann2004, klose2008,siepmann2001a, fredenberg2011}.

 In this scenario, the use of computational or mathematical models to describe the release kinetics plays a fundamental role in the development of new pharmaceutical devices.
-Among some of the benefits, modeling allows one to obtain physical insights on the release mechanism and to optimize an existing drug delivery system, eventually reducing the number of experimental tests and the average time and costs for the production a new drug release device~\cite{Licata08, siepmann08:IJPharm, siepmann2012,Rahman18, caccavo2019,Pontrelli20}.
+Among some of the benefits, modeling allows one to obtain physical insights into the release mechanism and to optimize an existing drug delivery system, eventually reducing the number of experimental tests and the average time and costs for the production of a new drug release device~\cite{Licata08, siepmann08:IJPharm, siepmann2012,Rahman18, caccavo2019,Pontrelli20, kara20}.